Richardaeld/Fat_Racoon_Kitchen/README.md

 ## Scalability
 + Unify Python and JS validation for images.
 So JS and Python check the same material.
 This would ensure a better UX.
+    + Another option would be to use a prewritten validator (ex.
+WTForms).
++ Add image processing capabilities to python (Ex.
+Python Pillow).
 + Adding user selectable filters to search bar.
 This would ensure a better UX.
 + Create a user commit form for the recipes.
 This would give a better sense of community for returning users.
 + Allows users to rate each others recipes.
 This would give a better sense of community for returning users.